SEE-GEO/ccic/docs/intro.md

 # The Chalmers Cloud Ice Climatology (CCIC)

-The Chalmers Cloud Ice Climatology is a novel, deep-learning-based climate record of ice-particle-concentrations in the atmosphere.
-CCIC is
+The Chalmers Cloud Ice Climatology (CCIC) is a novel, deep-learning-based climate record of ice-particle concentrations in the atmosphere.
+CCIC results are available at high spatial and temporal resolution (0.08 ° / 3 h from 1983, 0.036 ° / 30 min from 2000) and thus ideally suited for evaluating high-resolution weather and climate models or studying individual weather systems.

 ## Example results